TheArchitect2000/Blockchain-based-IoT-Server/README.md

 }

 ```
--  Make sure to update and change the `server_name` from admin.YOUR_DOMAIN.COM
+-  Please update YOUR_DOMAIN.COM with your actual domain name in admin.YOUR_DOMAIN.COM.
--  Make sure to update and change the `server_name` from panel.YOUR_DOMAIN.COM
+- Please update YOUR_DOMAIN.COM with your actual domain name in panel.YOUR_DOMAIN.COM.

 ## A.4.1.
 Restart Nginx
 ```